|

 Listen to the Track

-Watch the video to familiarize yourself with the sound and feel of the music.
+Watch the video to familiarize yourself with the sound and feel of Walkin’.

 Role of Chords

-Chords are used to support and accompany the melody of a song.
-In other words, a harmonic and rhythmic backdrop for the melody.
+Chords are a harmonic and rhythmic backdrop for the melody.
 Chords should be played softer than the melody, allowing the melody to stand out.

-Don't merely read the diagrams: memorize chord names and shapes.
-Memorization is enhanced by saying chord names aloud while playing.
+Don't just read the fretboard diagrams: memorize the chord names and shapes.
+Enhance memorization by speaking chord names aloud while playing.

 Simple Strum 2/4